EarthHuman World

 I generally set the white balance on my camera at Kelvin 3450 to 3570 when shooting the features of the night sky.
 But I will also take a few frames with it set on auto to see what colors the camera thinks it should be capturing.
 Most times I end up going with the Kelvin setting, which is a little bit on the cool/blue side of the spectrum.

-Starry night with vivid colors from an aurora at the left side of the image.
+Very starry sky with vivid red and green streaks of an aurora at the left side of the image.

 Seeing dancing lights and spikes

-I saw “dancing lights” in the sky, spiking straight up starting around a few hundred feet (30 m) off the ground.
+I saw “dancing lights” in the sky, spiking straight up starting around 100 feet (30 meters) off the ground.
 They waved a bit like curtains but stayed in basically the same area.
-They seemed to be kind of a blur though, the “spikes” were not very defined.
+They seemed to be kind of a blur though, and the “spikes” were not very defined.
 There was definitely a green hue on the horizon and a bit of red color above that.
 But I didn’t see the crazy red & magenta colors that my camera recorded.
 I saw what appeared to be white/grey “curtains” dancing along the black sky.

 I didn’t see much of anything but I set up, started shooting and immediately saw green on the horizon on my camera screen.
 I set the camera to shoot 30 second exposures for an hour with just a few seconds in between.
 So, I could quickly review the scenes on the LCD screen as my camera snapped away.